Locally Compact Quantum Groups. A von Neumann Algebra Approach: A collection of formulas

-Recall that here $\Sigma$ denotes the flip on $\Cal H \ot \Cal H$. \snl The proof is straigthforward.
-Formally, we can write, with the Sweedler notation $\Delta(x)=x_{(1)} \ot x_{(2)}$ (without the summation sign because we are using this symbol for something else here) and using that $R$ flips the coproduct:
+The proof is straightforward.
+Formally we can write, with the Sweedler notation $\Delta(x)=x_{(1)} \otimes x_{(2)}$ (without the summation sign because we are using this symbol for something else here) and using that~$R$ f\/lips the coproduct: